This bucket list item was completed on 2nd January 2018 in Franz Josef, New Zealand.

 As we landed on the river bed, we were usher over to the bank near the tree line.
 In our case, after six helicopter loads of passengers were dropped off, we were guided through the bush and back out to the car park.
 A big red bus was waiting to pick us up and take us back to town.

 After four and half years, and three attempts, I had finally completed #72.
 The feeling of finally completing this item was great and I think the fact that it took me so long to complete, made it even more worthwhile in the end.
 I guess I really feel like I worked hard to make this one happen.
 There are many others on the list that will be difficult to achieve and I imagine the harder they are, the more I will enjoy them.

 Have you walked on a glacier before?
 Have you ever had a goal that has taken you several years to complete?
 Let me know in the comments below.

-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#72 Lesson] Try, Try and Try Again, which discusses the lesson learned by completing this item.
 Want to be notified when new blog posts are uploaded?
 Subscribe below.